If you are looking to improve your aim in CSGO fast, you should waste no time and try this killer Kovaaks CSGO routine.

-He can keep his crosshair at head level regardless of elevation of himself or the opponent.
-In his mind he can also remember every possible angle an enemy can be positioned.
+He can keep his crosshair at head level regardless of the elevation of himself or the opponent.
+In his mind, he can also remember every possible angle an enemy can be positioned.

 Good crosshair placement can only be trained within the game with either Deathmatch or playing matches.
 Sometimes the mouse cord can hinder your aim without you knowing, which is why some people use a mouse bungee.

 The second thing you need is good aiming mechanics.
 This can be trained in Kovaak’s really easily.
 When training your mechanics It is important to train all parts of your aim, and have good variety in your routines like the ones below.

 Some people prefer to use Aimlab because it’s a free alternative to Kovaak’s, Read my article on a comparison between Aimlab and Kovaak’s here.